LimpanGH/Torstens_Gruppsidan/sten-sax-pase/tickets.md

 - Put avatar and design according avatar animate zoom in(in section tiyle and put icon)
 - Also put image in section(computer)(player )with icon and fixing padding and margin -put hover in link on section of icon(Paw,noise,tail)

+  07-11-2023  13:00

+  - redesigned startsidan
+  -added animation  for title and dog just with shape created animation  as dog walkin and cratetd with various shape is hust code not image
+  -responsive for mobile
+  -setting padding and margin fo all avator and button added placeholder for input button for write your name when you want register on play.
+ - worked a little on javascript and test it on consol with 3 button rock, papper, scissors through onclick on html code and pop on with alert() to show the result.

+ 08-11-2023   10:00
+ -(StartSidan)changed title like button and matched with second page for button(Sten, Sax, Påse) -finde some images for match them as Avator and when click on used animation and change image like zoom in and relataed to bachgrund image(changed avator with animation (zoom in))
+ - (StartSidan)change backgrund color and text color  and matched with second page(responsive just for mobile)

 <!-- Linus -->